Baylor’s Built-In NCLEX® Prep Readies New Nurses for Licensure

 If you’re considering a new career in nursing, you can be a part of the solution and feel good about helping people in your community get healthy and stay well.

 Texas RNs earn a substantial average salary of $90,210.
 Still, it’s natural to wonder if it’s worth the time and financial commitment to return to school after you’ve invested in your bachelor’s degree in another field.
+The good news is that an accelerated BSN can help you leverage your previous education while opening the door to a growing profession filled with opportunity, purpose, and long-term career growth.

 Some accelerated Bachelor of Science in Nursing (BSN) programs can be completed quickly, in just one year, but studying for the NCLEX (National Council Licensure Examination) in addition to rigorous coursework can be time-consuming.